Allan-Jacobs/Swing-MVC/README.md

 </dependencies>
 ```

+After intstalling, go check out our wiki for tutorials.

 NOTE: currently there is a bug that will leave the app running after you close the window.
 This will be fixed in the next version, and will default to JFrame.EXIT_ON_CLOSE behavoir.